Conformal Bootstrap Signatures of the Tricritical Ising Universality Class: Co-existence of multiple universality classes and Multicriticality

-Motivated by the above observations on plateaus in two dimensions we plot the Rychkov bound in various non-integer dimensions in figure \ref{fig3} and find that the two plateau structure exists there too.
-This is the conformal bootstrap signature for the existence of both the Ising and tricritical Ising university classes in non-integer dimensions as well.
+Thus motivated by the above observations on plateaus in two dimensions we plot the Rychkov bound in various non-integer dimensions in figure \ref{fig3} and find that the two plateau structure exists there too.
+This is the conformal bootstrap signature for the existence of both the Ising and tricritical Ising universality classes in non-integer dimensions as well.
 On closer examination, we find that the width of the lower plateau decreases with increasing dimension and vanishes at $d=4$.
-This result from CFT analysis is to be expected as the upper critical dimension of the Ising critical point is four where the classical values $\Delta_{\sigma}=1, \Delta_{\epsilon}=2, \Delta_{\epsilon'}=4$ are attained but the unitarity bound on $\Delta_{\sigma}$ is also 1, hence the vanishing of the two plateau structure at $d=4$.

-So far we have studied the bootstrap constraints for only one four point function viz. the pure $\langle \sigma \sigma \sigma \sigma \rangle$ correlator and this involves only the subset of the CFT data that occur in the $\sigma \times \sigma$ OPE.
-We will now show that these constraints encode even more information, even of higher order critical points.
+\underline{The $\epsilon''$ Operator} : So far, we have been working with the class of CFTs consisting of $\sigma, \epsilon, \epsilon'$ operators in the lowest part of the spectrum with OPEs \eqref{5}.
+Here, we will introduce into our considerations the operator above these, which is denoted by $\epsilon''$ and the OPEs are now

+The two dimensional tricritical Ising CFT is an example of this class of CFTs (from which the notation is derived) where $\epsilon''$ is the primary operator with the largest scalaing dimension.
+In the $\phi^6$ realization, $\epsilon'' \leftrightarrow \phi^6$.